angus-g/mom6-spurious/writing/paper/internal-waves.md

 Considering the average rate of RPE change (Figure \ref{fig:drpe}), MOM6 performs well for each of the chosen vertical coordinates; z-star, z-tilde and continuous isopycnal (rho).
 This is likely due to its implementation as a layered model to while ALE is applied.
 In this configuration, vertical layers are able to move freely within their column as waves pass through.
 During horizontal advection, there is exactly zero transport through vertical interfaces, so mixing occurs only laterally through a mostly isopycnal layer.
 The vertical coordinate becomes more isopycnal with the z-tilde and rho coordinates, thus regridding causes smaller displacement of the interfaces.
 Subsequently, there is less vertical transport due to remapping and the overall spurious mixing is reduced.

-Using a modest restoring timescale for the z-tilde coordinate of 0.1 days sees an order of magnitude improvement over MPAS-O for the same restoring timescale.
+The implementation of the z-tilde coordinate differs between MOM6 and MPAS-O. The filter timescale $\tau_{Dlf}$ in MPAS-O defines the cutoff above which frequencies are treated in a Lagrangian manner.
+As MOM6 is a layered model, all motion is Lagrangian during a single timestep.
+The only controllable parameter in the MOM6 implementation of z-tilde is $\tau_{hhf}$, which defines the relaxation timescale of the grid, to prevent long-term drift.
+We set this to 30 days to match the configuration used for MPAS-O. MOM6 exhibits only a modest improvement over MPAS-O here, since most dynamically interesting scales are already captured by the 100 day Lagrangian timescale used by MPAS-O.

 ### Spurious mixing orientation

 ![\label{fig:drpesplit} *Spurious mixing orientation in MOM6, displayed as the averaged RPE rate of change for the horizontal and vertical components*](plots/internal_waves_drpe_split.png)

 We take the z-star configuration of MOM6 (shown in magenta in Figure \ref{fig:drpe}) and compute the orientation of the spurious mixing.
-When the grid Reynolds number is below 10, the horizontal component is smaller than the vertical.
+When $\mathrm{Re}_\Delta < 10$, the horizontal component is smaller than the vertical.
 This is consistent with the conclusion of Ilicak et al. (2012), that the grid Reynolds number must be below 10 to avoid the saturation level of spurious mixing.
 In this regime, the vertical configuration such as coordinate or reconstruction accuracy can have a significant imapct on the overall spurious mixing.
+There's a minimum in the vertical contribution at $\nu_h = 1$.

 ![\label{fig:tildesplit} *Relative contributions to spurious mixing for the z-tilde vertical coordinate by orientation.
 Each component is the fraction of the averaged total RPE rate of change shown in Figure \ref{fig:drpe}*](plots/internal_waves_tilde_split.png)

 Figure \ref{fig:tildesplit} shows the relative contributions to the total RPE rate of change by the horizontal and vertical components.
-Above a grid Reynolds number of 10, when spurious mixing is saturated, the vertical component acts as a strong negative compensation.
+There is once again a minimum in the contribution by the vertical component at $\nu_h = 1$, corresponding to $\mathrm{Re}_\Delta \approx 450$.

 ### Other things?
-- Longer description of dRPE/dt results
-- Not sure what more to say about the "tilde split" result
+- Not sure what else to say about the split results
 - Explanation/exploration of continuous isopycnal coordinate
 - Poor behaviour of PLM remapping? -- importance of sufficiently high-order remapping scheme
     - We've kind of mentioned that it's a vertically dominated test case